OWASP/threat-dragon/docs/development/testing/e2e.md

 A cypress runner application is opened as above, loading the suite of tests from `tests/e2e/specs`.
 This suite of tests uses cypress configuration file `e2e.local.config.js`.

-### Run test:e2e-ci
+### Pipeline test:e2e-ci
-This suite of tests is similar to `test:e2e` but is run in headless mode, so that it can be used for the CI pipeline.
+This suite of tests is run in headless mode so that it can be used for the CI pipeline.
-It uses the same cypress configuration file `e2e.config.js` and the same suite of tests `tests/e2e/specs`.
+It uses cypress configuration file `e2e.ci.config.js` and runs the `tests/e2e/specs` suite of tests.

 The tests are run against an existing application on `http://localhost:3000/`, using port 3000 rather than 8080.

 For local testing of this script, an instance of the docker file can be used to map port 3000:
 - from top directory run `docker run -it --rm -p 3000:3000 -v $(pwd)/.env:/app/.env owasp-threat-dragon:dev`